Digital and Business Skills

 You will learn to use the key tools used by the professionals: training in Minitab, Excel and Sage is embedded in your learning.
 In addition, specific modules focus on your professional development so that you graduate with the necessary skills to take the first steps in your career.

 Our Business Management with Finance course is dual accredited by the Chartered Management Institute (CMI), the only chartered professional body in the UK dedicated to promoting the highest standards in management and leadership excellence.
 We have also worked with industry partners to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful management career.
 Our staff are here to support your learning; on this course, **100% of students asked agreed that the course provided opportunities to bring information and ideas together from different topics** (University of Salford analysis of unpublished NSS 2020 data).
 We are proud to work with our student panel to ensure our teaching is relevant, inclusive and respectful for all.

 You'll also have access to a wide range of opportunities that help you develop your real-world skills, such as live projects, a year's paid work placement and study abroad.

 We are proud that all our business programmes are reviewed by our BAME student panel to ensure our teaching is inclusive and respectful for all.

 Find out more, register for one of our Open Days or attend a campus tour.
 Explore the Salford campus on our virtual tour.
 Our supportive course enquiries team can help you with any general questions you may have.
 You can also explore all of our Business courses.

-- The essential skills for a successful career in Financial Management
+- Learn the essential skills for a successful career in Financial Management

-- The business experience required for general management positions
+- Build the business experience required for general management positions

-- The skills that employers look for such as project planning, team working and self-presentation
+- Develop the skills that employers look for such as project planning, team working and self-presentation

 This is for you if...